 Data analysis

-The data collected were processed using R software version 4.4.3.
+The data collected was processed using R software version 4.4.3.

-First, a Chi-square test was used to compare the proportions of trees selected between the different areas.
-This test was followed by an analysis of variance (ANOVA) to compare the average densities of trees identified and selected by area.
-Interpopulation diversity was assessed using the Kruskal-Wallis test at a 5% threshold.
-When this proved significant for each quantitative parameter, a post-hoc test was applied.
-These analyses were preceded by descriptive statistics on quantitative parameters such as the mean, minimum, maximum, standard deviation and coefficient of variation.
+First, a Chi-square test was utilized to compare the proportions of selected trees among the different areas.
+Subsequently, an analysis of variance (ANOVA) was conducted to compare the average densities of identified and selected trees by area.
+Interpopulation diversity was evaluated using the Kruskal-Wallis test at a 5% threshold.
+If this test yield significance for each quantitative parameter, a post-hoc test was performed.
+Prior to these analyses were preceded by descriptive statistics were conducted on quantitative parameters , including mean, minimum, maximum, standard deviation and coefficient of variation.

-The selected trees were structured using principal component analysis (PCA), a tool widely used in forestry to determine the variables that contribute most to morphological variability (Murariu, 2025).
-This step was followed by ascending hierarchical classification (AHC), which allowed the trees to be grouped according to their similarity based on Ward's method applied to the Euclidean distance matrix (Legendre and Legendre, 2012).
+The selected trees were then analyzed using principal component analysis (PCA), a commonly used tool in forestry to identify the variables that contribute most to morphological variability (Murariu, 2025). following this step , an ascending hierarchical classification (AHC), as conducted to group the trees based on their similarity using Ward's method applied to the Euclidean distance matrix (Legendre and Legendre, 2012).

 Results